stfc/PSyclone/doc/psyke.rst

 ##################

-As noted in the :ref:`distributed_memory` section, support for distributed memory in PSyclone is currently limited the Dynamo0.3 API.
+As noted in the :ref:`distributed_memory` section, support for distributed memory in PSyclone is currently limited to the Dynamo0.3 API.
 Since the implementation depends on the LFRic infrastructure, code extraction when distributed memory is enabled is not allowed.